 - Check Quest Device with ADB .\adb devices

 - Check all Settings + Plugins

 - Setup SDK and SDK License

 - Download and extract – copy the .apk (shift+right click to the .apk file)

 - open cmd box> adb install + copy and paste the path

 - Library Source to launch the OVR Metrics Tool

 Unreal UE4 Project Settings for Oculus Quest

 This chapter contains many different sub-chapters and covers a lot of information you need to consider.
-The Unreal Project settings are the key to successfully deploy your builds to the Oculus Quest.
-I recommend you to download my UNREAL GETTING STARTED PROJECT FILE.
+The Unreal Project settings are the key to successfully deploying your builds to the Oculus Quest.
+I recommend you download my UNREAL GETTING STARTED PROJECT FILE.

 This Unreal Project File contains all basic Project Settings needed to run your application specifically for the Oculus Quest, using Android and ES3.1